Best Overall: Callaway Mavrik Driver

 What degree driver hits the farthest?

 For distance, most golfers should use a driver around nine degrees of loft for max distance.
-Professional golfers, such as long hitting Bryson DeChambeau, are using drivers, like the Ping G410 that reduce loft even further.
+Professional golfers, such as long hitting Bryson DeChambeau and Cameron Champ, are using drivers, like the Ping G410 that reduce loft even further.
 DeChambeau regularly uses a 5.5-degree driver on tour for his 400-yard drives.

 Regardless of what degree loft you play, a well-made distance driver can provide additional length with accuracy and control.
 What golfers want to avoid is playing with too much loft as it can generate far too much distance killing height.